Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In addition to the SAT Advantage sessions, it also worth mentioning that you get access to Princeton’s PSAT and ACT prep materials.
 If you plan to take these exams, this is a fantastic resource.
 But if you are only taking the SAT, they won’t have much value for you.

-While a few of the Princeton Review course formats come with a few hours of 1:1 attention from Princeton SAT experts, you can always purchase tutoring hours through them directly.
-If you need special attention because of a particular weak area, or perhaps need some next level guidance because you’re shooting for a top tier score, tutoring may not be a bad option.
+If you want private tutoring, the 1500+ Tutoring package is likely going to be your best bet.
+Though expensive, if you need special attention because of a particular weak area, or perhaps you need some next level guidance because you’re shooting for a top tier score, this package may not be a bad option.

 Online Content Access Period